NickCis/sailing-code/_posts/2015-01-01-develop-without-qtcreator.md

     export MER_SSH_PORT=2222
     export MER_SSH_PRIVATE_KEY=~/SailfishOS/vmshare/ssh/private_keys/engine/mersdk
     export PATH=$PATH:~/SailfishOS/bin

+    alias build='merssh qmake && merssh make && merssh deploy --sdk'

     /usr/bin/bash

-This script will give you a bash terminal with all the enviromental variables setted and the `~/SailfishOS/bin` path exported to the `PATH`
+This script has to be runned on the project folder and it will give you a bash terminal with all the enviromental variables setted and the `~/SailfishOS/bin` path exported to the `PATH`.
+In addition, it will have the `build` alias which does the build workflow automatically.

+### Workflow example

 TODO: add a simple example